Platinum-Saber/Infinite-Stack/SEM-3/ME1823-Fundamentals of Engineering Thermodynamics and Applications/Properties Of Pure Substances.md

 >[!note]- Fusion Line
 >- Also known as the *melting curve* or **solid-liquid phase boundary**.
->- Typically a straight line with a positive slope. (melting point increases with pressure for most substances) **
+>- Typically a straight line with a *positive slope*. (melting point increases with pressure for most substances)

+>[!note]- Sublimation Line
+>**Boundary between solid and gas** regions.
+>Represents the transition *from solid* **directly** *to a gas* without passing through the liquid phase.

+>[!note]- Evaporation Line
+>The **boundary between liquid and gas** regions.
+>Represents the pressure and temperature values for transitioning between liquid and gas states.

+>[!note]- Triple Point
+>The intersection between Fusion, Sublimation and evaporation lines.
+>A specific point where solid, liquid and gas s